 Although the best hummingbird flowers come in many colors, red gets top attention.
 For a detailed explanation of this phenomenon, please read Seeing Red and Loving It: Hummingbirds and Salvia Microphylla.

-Here are 10 easy-to-grow hummingbird reds from Flowers by the Sea, one of the best online plant nurseries for wildlife garden design.
+Here are a number of our easy-to-grow hummingbird reds.
 For a complete list of our hummingbird plants, please click here.

 Giant Red Cardinal Flower (Lobelia x speciosa 'Compliment Deep Red') 6-10

 Forest Fire Tropical Sage (Salvia coccinea 'Forest Fire') Zones 9-11

 Windwalker® Royal Red Salvia (Salvia darcyi x microphylla PWIN03S) Zones 5-9

 Big Mexican Scarlet Sage (Salvia gesneriiflora 'Tequila') Zones 8-11

 Royal Bumble Mountain Sage (Salvia microphylla 'Royal Bumble') Zones 7-9

 Red Betony (Stachys coccinea) Zones 7-9